Free • No signup Add Bruise to photo · Free

 Quick answers

-Do I need to mark the area before describing where the bruise goes?
+Do I need to mark the area on my photo before describing the bruise?

 Is this free?

-Can I add bruises to places other than the face?
+Can I add bruises to someone else's photo?

 How much does EditThisPic cost?